codeKJEK/navigation-standard/README.md

 **Note:** The style sheet includes variables which must be copied in order for all the default styles to be applied.
 The body style is not required.

 3. Copy the JavaScript from config.js.
 Everything is contained within the "init" function which is performed when the page loads.
-If you already have a window load function you may place the contents of the init function inside of your current init function.
+If you already have a window load function you may place the contents of the "init" function inside of your current load function.

 4. Edit the bannerLinks skip to contain a link to the main content of your website.